 - Assessing the customer’s risk profile to determine if they’re higher risk

-- Ongoing monitoring, including transaction monitoring, to make sure their risk profile hasn’t changed
+- Ongoing monitoring to make sure their risk hasn’t changed

-The KYC process overlaps heavily with the AML compliance program, as described in the next section.
+Using a risk-based approach, the KYC process overlaps heavily with the AML compliance program.

 AML Compliance Programs